SecOpsPete/threat-hunting-scenarios/insider-data-exfil/README.md

 ![ZIP File Creation Event](images/zipDeviceFileEvents1.png)

 I found a ZIP archive that was created with a name matching a sensitive dataset: `employee-data-temp20250527135920.csv`.
-This initial finding confirms that file archiving activity occurred and helps anchor our timeline for deeper investigation into related processes and network behavior.
+This initial finding confirms that file archiving activity occurred and helps anchor my timeline for deeper investigation into related processes and network behavior.

 ---